Greetings to you thrill seekers, conversationalists, and music lovers all across the fruited plan.

 How are you?

-And I was just wondering, you know, when Don Rumsfeld was citing some of the reasons to go into Iraq, he cited reports by Amnesty International that you know were at least I guess legitimate at that point.
+And I was just wondering, you know, when Don Rumsfeld was citing some of the reasons to go into Iraq, he cited reports by Amnesty International that, you know, were at least, I guess, legitimate at that point.

-Do they Do they don't don't those two things kind of conflict in your mind?
+Don't those two things kind of conflict in your mind?

-When did uh when did Rumsfeld quote Amnesty International?
+When did Rumsfeld quote Amnesty International?

 Do you remember the date?